 Don’t Forget to Lock Up After Lockdown

 With lockdown restrictions easing, more and more of us will be heading back to work, college or school.
-If you’ve been spending long periods at home it’s possible that you may have taken the eye off the ball when it comes to home security.
-After all, if someone’s in the house all day or you only pop out for a quick walk you may it can be easy to forget to lock up properly.
+If you’ve been spending long periods at home you may have taken the eye off the ball when it comes to home security.
+After all, if someone’s in the house all day or you only pop out for a quick walk, it may be easy to forget to lock up properly.

-However, while you should be keeping your home safe however long you’re away from it if you’re leaving it unoccupied for long periods you want to be particularly sure that it is secure.
-That’s why we’ve asked the team at Absolute Locksmiths Leicester to give us some tips to make sure that your property is as safe as it can be when you’re not home.
+However, while you should be keeping your home safe, long you’re away from it, if you’re leaving it unoccupied for long periods, you want to be sure it is secure.

 Check your locks